glibsonoran/Plush-for-ComfyUI/README.md

   | `ANTHROPIC_API_KEY` |   **X**   |      |      |      |      |
   | `User-Defined`  |     |      |      |   **X**   |   **X**  |
   -------------------------------------
-   *  **You should set a reasonable $dollar limit on the usage of your OpenAI API key to prevent a large bill if the key is compromised.**  You can do this in the account setting at the OpenAI website.
+   *  **You should set a reasonable $dollar limit on the usage of any paid API key to prevent a large bill if the key is compromised.**  You can usually do this in the account settings on the website.
+For Example with OpenAI:

      ![DollarLimitCGPT](https://github.com/glibsonoran/Plush-for-ComfyUI/assets/31249593/d26fd380-b3ee-4aee-bf02-393f7485fb50)
   *********